arahi7860/sql-intro/readme.md

 > A schema is a blueprint of how your data is organized and how your database is structured. **It introduces consistency to our data.**
 >
-> In mongoose schemas looked like this:
+> A mongoose schemas looked like this:
 ```js
 const CandidateSchema = new mongoose.Schema({
   name: String,